 A microscope, from the Ancient Greek words mikrós or “small” and skopeîn or “to look or see,” is a tool that is used to view smaller objects that the human eye can see.
 Microscopy is the scientific field of study which is used to study minute structures and objects by a microscope.

-It was in the 16th century when the first compound microscope was discovered by and credited to Zacharias Janssen.
-Through placing an object at the end of a tube, and placing two lenses on top and bottom of the tube, Zacharias and his father Hans, realized that the object became magnified.
-Thanks to this discovery, more breakthroughs and innovations were developed that lead to the microscopes we are using today.
+In the 16th century, Zacharias Janssen discovered and credited the first compound microscope.
+By placing an object at the end of a tube and two lenses on top and bottom of the tube, Zacharias and his father, Hans, realized that the object became magnified.
+Thanks to this discovery, more breakthroughs and innovations were developed that led to the microscopes we use today.

 How Do Microscopes Work?